NanoClem/boston-housing-ML/README.md

 # boston-housing-ML
-A machine learning project for my training journey on the data-scientist career path.
+A machine learning project, part of my training journey on the data-scientist career path.

 ## Introduction